Understanding image motion with group representations: Approach

-A simple example of this is the case of rigid image motion, such as that produced by a camera translating and rotating through a rigid scene in 3D; here, the latent structure of the scene $\mathcal{S}$ is a point cloud, and the latent motion space is $\mathcal{M} = \mathcal{SE}(3)$.
-For a scene with $N$ rigid bodies, we can describe the motion with a tuple of $\mathcal{SE}(3)$ values, i.e. $\mathcal{M} = (\mathcal{SE}(3))^N$, where the $N$th motion acts on the set of points belonging to the $N$th rigid body (Figure \ref{fig:ourmodel} (b)).
-For scenes that are not well modeled as a collection of rigid bodies, we can instead consider $\mathcal{M}$ as the space of all homeomorphisms on the latent space.
-Each of these descriptions of motion (rigid scene, $N$ rigid bodies, general nonrigid scenes under homeomorphisms) has the desired group properties of associativity and invertibility.
+A simple, specific case of this model is rigid image motion, such as the motion produced by a camera translating and rotating through a rigid scene in 3D.
+Here, the latent structure of the scene $\mathcal{S}$ can be modeled by a point cloud with a motion space given by $\mathcal{M} = \mathcal{SE}(3)$.
+For a scene with $N$ rigid bodies, we can describe the motion with a tuple of $\mathcal{SE}(3)$ values, $\mathcal{M} = (\mathcal{SE}(3))^N$, where the $N$th motion acts on the set of points belonging to the $N$th rigid body.
+Generalizing $\mathcal{M}$ to general homeomorphisms gives the most general case of motion.
+As different scenes contain different degrees of freedom and affordances, it is typically unclear which group effectively characterizes motion in a given real-world setting.
+We propose to learn this in a data-driven manner.